peeringdb/docs/README.md

 Point your browser at that URL, and you'll get real time updates to the generated documentation as you edit.

-mkdocs has its own formatting syntax, to get started look [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for an excellent cheatsheet
+Markdown has its own formatting syntax, to get started look [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for an excellent cheatsheet.

 ### Updating the site

+Once you are happy with your changes, commit and push, then run

 ```sh
 mkdocs gh-deploy
 ```

+After that, you will be able to view your changes at `$GITHUB_USER.github.io/docs`.